karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 #### Chapter 3: HW is for Hello World

+This was a pretty straight forward example embedded systems application example.
+It just involved working with GPIO and figuring out how to make a looping delay.

 #### Chapter 4: From C to a HW Executable

+This section dealt almost exclusively with compiling, linking, and loading using gnu tools.
+It discusses the differences between standard compiling and cross-compiling and breaks down the steps needed to get your code onto your hardware into 3 steps.
+Source to object files, link them all into a single relocatable object file, and then assign physical addresses to the relative offsets within the relocatable program.

+Common object file formats include COFF or ELF.
+The authors go into the nitty gritty details of object files including the 4 sections: text (where code resides), data (where initialized global variables reside), bss (where global uninitialized data resides), and the symbol table where symbols are resolved.

+Linking resolves the symbols using the symbol table and is typically done with the gnu tool `ld`.
+It combines those various object files into the one relocatable file.

+The authors then go back into talking about the startup file and include some more useful information.
+This was kind of frustrating, I've inserted this information in my review of chapter 2 where I thought it shold be.
+A GNU package called [libgloss](https://sourceware.org/newlib/) has good startup code for many processors.

+Then we need to assemble the startup code into an object file that can be used in linking.
+A special linker command may be necessary to prevent standard startup code from being generated.

+To convert the relocatable program into a usable binary we use a **locator**.
+You must describe the physical layout of memory to the locator so it can assign code and data segments properly to the hardware.
+This is built into `ld`, the memory information must be passed in the form of a linker script. **Note**: use of `ld` can be invoked with `gcc` and allows for correct inclusion of multilibs.

+The result of linking and loading can give you a **map** file, which lists code and data addresses for the final software image.
+Which seems pretty useful for debuging.
+Another fun fact, is that you can use the `strip` command to get rid of debug information in your executable without having to recompile. `objcopy` can be used to change file types. `size` can inform you of section sizes.
+These are mostly found within binutils.

 #### Chapter 5: Running & Debugging that HW Executable